 Debts aren’t all bad; they can have positive implications.

 It makes instinctual sense that debt that can help improve social status in life and make investments and taking on student loans to go to college or taking on a loan to buy a home might lead to better consequences.

 Debt is a “double-edged sword.”
-Debt can bond the gap between family’s direct economic resources and their costs of things and therefore can be a valuable resource.
+Debt can bond the gap between a family’s direct economic resources and their costs of things and, therefore can be a valuable resource.

 Capitalizing in your family’s future can be good for your children but living yonder your means can have the conflicting consequence.

-Debt that is given for home investments and parental education is associated with greater socio-emotional comfort for children, whereas unsecured debt is associated negatively with socio-emotional development, which may reflect limited financial resources to invest in children or parental financial stress.
+Debt that is given for home investments and parental education is associated with greater socio-emotional comfort for children.
+In contrast, unsecured debt is associated negatively with socio-emotional development, which may reflect limited financial resources to invest in children or parental financial stress.